linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Finite Mathematics for Financial Modeling/Time Value of Money.md

 F V = \$ 5 0 0 \sum_ {t = 1} ^ {3} (1 + 0.
 0 4) ^ {3 - t} \quad F V _ {\text {d u e}} = \$ 5 0 0 \sum_ {t = 1} ^ {3} (1 + 0.
 0 4) ^ {3 - t + 1}
 $$

-The future value of each of the  $500 payments in the annuity due calculation is compounded for one more period than for the ordinary annuity.
-For example, the first deposit of$ 500 earns interest for two periods in the ordinary annuity situation [500 (1 + 0.04) $^2$ ], whereas the first $500 in the annuity due case earns interest for three periods [500 (1 + 0.04) $^3$ ].
+The future value of each of the  \$500 payments in the annuity due calculation is compounded for one more period than for the ordinary annuity.
+For example, the first deposit of\$ 500 earns interest for two periods in the ordinary annuity situation [500 (1 + 0.04) $^2$ ], whereas the first \$500 in the annuity due case earns interest for three periods [500 (1 + 0.04) $^3$ ].

 In general terms,